Disulfite: Production

 The disulfite ion also arises from the addition of sulfur dioxide to the sulfite ion:

 Use

-Disulfites salts are used for preserving food and beverages.

-Examples of disulphites

-Sodium metabisulphite (E223) and potassium metabisulphite (E224) are used as a preservative and antioxidant in food.
-Sulphites are implicated is asthmatic reactions and may also cause symptoms in non-asthmatic individuals, namely dermatitis, urticaria, flushing, hypotension, abdominal pain and diarrhea, and even life-threatening anaphylaxis.
+Disulfite salts are used for preserving food and beverages and as antioxidants, with the main species used for this purpose being sodium metabisulfite (E223) and potassium metabisulfite (E224).
+Sulfites are implicated in asthmatic reactions and may also cause symptoms in non-asthmatic individuals, namely dermatitis, urticaria, flushing, hypotension, abdominal pain and diarrhea, and even life-threatening anaphylaxis.